Rahim Gaziyev: Conviction and later pardon

 Now confronting Aliyev's powerful figure Gaziyev was officially convicted of treason in surrendering Shusha to Armenians.
 He was detained in jail in August 1993 and was to be tried in court in November but managed to escape to Moscow, followed by Surat Huseynov.
 There he declared his full support of ex-President Ayaz Mutallibov who had been living in exile in Russia since summer of 1992 and ironically whom Gaziyev helped to have removed from power just two years earlier.
 On 16 April 1996 Prosecutor General's Office of Russia decided that Gaziyev (already sentenced to death in absentia in his home country) be deported to Baku where his sentence was replaced by life imprisonment in 1998.

 At the insistence of PACE, Rahim Gaziyev was pardoned and released in March 2005.
 After his release, Gaziyev published several articles in an attempt to rehabilitate himself in the public eye but was taken no interest in.

 2020 arrest

-On 13 July 2020, State Security Service and the Prosecutor General's Office released a joint statement, accusing Gaziyev of deliberately spreading "untrue information about the nature of the events (See 2020 Armenian–Azerbaijani skirmishes) on social network platforms", acting "to weaken the defense capabilities", and incite "riots and violent seizure of state power".
+On 13 July 2020, State Security Service and the Prosecutor General's Office released a joint statement, accusing Gaziyev of deliberately spreading "untrue information about the nature of the events (See July 2020 Armenian–Azerbaijani clashes) on social network platforms", acting "to weaken the defense capabilities", and incite "riots and violent seizure of state power".
 Gaziyev was detained as a suspect in a criminal case under Articles 281 and 282 of the criminal code.
 Gaziyev's daughter Sevinj Jamilova responded to these allegations by saying that "these criminal codes have nothing to do with my father".
+He was later released and placed under house arrest.